 Variability and heterogeneity are ubiquitous features of the Universe structure and evolution, and catastrophic events impact the evolution of all natural objects regardless of their dimensions, from galaxy clusters down to stars and planets.
 Whilst the past decades have opened windows into the sky across the whole radiation spectrum, from radio waves to gamma rays, the next decades will open time windows into transient sources, bursts and flares over a large range of time scales.
 Large international sky-survey instruments are being prepared and we need to harness new precision technologies and analysis methods to detect and examine variability in huge real time or near-real time data flows and to identify transient sources.

-UnivEarthS proposes to invest in algorithmic and analysis developments to actively participate to the international effort to prepare for this new time frontier.
-Initiatives involving several institutes are proposed :
+UnivEarthS invests in algorithmic and analysis developments to actively participate to the international effort to prepare for this new time frontier.
+Initiatives involving several institutes are implemented :

 - precision metrology strenghtening the links between fundamental physics in space and studies of Earth and Planetary processes.

 - studies of the formation and evolution of solar and exo planets and of the Moon-Earth system in its early stages.